This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Most cerebral palsy attorneys sue on your behalf.
 They then work with you on a contingency basis.
 You only pay a percentage of the compensation if you win the lawsuit.

-Typical contingency fees for a lawyer in a medical malpractice case are between 15 to 40 percent of the money you receive from the defendants.
+Typical contingency fees for a lawyer in a medical malpractice case are 15 to 40 percent of the money you receive from the defendants.
 Always talk about costs before hiring a legal team.

 Will My Cerebral Palsy Lawsuit Go to Trial?